Register a Tool on Dockstore

 Ensuring sychronization

-Once GitHub app is installed on a repository or organization, you will need to add a .dockstore.yml file to the root directory of a branch of the repository that contains your tool.
+Once the GitHub app is installed on a repository in an organization or your personal account, you will need to add a .dockstore.yml file to the root directory of a branch of the repository that contains your tool.
 This file contains information like tool path, test parameter file, tool name, etc. When a push is made or a tag is created on GitHub with a .dockstore.yml, Dockstore will add that branch to the corresponding tool on Dockstore.
 If the tool doesn’t already exist on Dockstore, one will be registered (but will not automatically be published publically).
 Note that a single .dockstore.yml file can describe multiple tools, if all of those tools are in the same repository.

 Below is a simple example of a .dockstore.yml file for an alignment tool.
 Note that all file paths in the file must be absolute.